 The rules regarding California expungement are complex.
 To expunge a felony, a judge must reduce the conviction to a misdemeanor.
 But, when you seek expungement for a misdemeanor, you have to petition a judge to expunge the conviction in question.

 The office of Christopher Chaney provides help to clients with misdemeanor and felony convictions.
-For more information, we offer a free consultation to discuss the types of felony convictions that may be eligible for exungement in California.
-To see the criminal lawyer, contact us for help.
+For more information, we offer a free consultation to discuss the types of felony convictions that may be eligible for expungement in California.
+To see a criminal lawyer, contact us for help.